top of page

 Boy Coloring

 Our clinic is well known for its neuro-affirming approach to working with autism, emphasising a strengths-based approach and appreciation of the authentic individual.
-Jodie has trained health professionals, teachers and parents around the world in her methods.
-We prioritise the teaching of flexibility to young people to enable them to handle difficult thoughts and feelings as they emerge.
-We have a particular interest in working with rigidity, "giving up" behaviour and emotional outbursts.
+Jodie has trained health professionals, teachers and parents around the world, emphasising safety in the therapy room, love of diversity, acceptance and workability.
+We prioritise the teaching of flexibility to young people to enable them to handle difficult thoughts and feelings as they emerge, but only once fluctuating capacity has been acknowledged and emotional safety achieved.

 A neuro-affirming approach underpins the following skill development goals of sessions: